kaitycodes/white-stripes-tribute-page/README.md

 # white-stripes-tribute-page

 Welcome to my tribute page for one of my favorite bands: The White Stripes.
-I created this responsive webpage with HTML and CSS while completing freeCodeCamp's Responsive Web Design Certification curriculum.
+I created this responsive webpage in November 2020 with HTML and CSS while completing freeCodeCamp's Responsive Web Design Certification curriculum.